-Many languages have constructions that involve some sort of head displacement, such as subjectauxiliary inversion in English.
-The status of this process has been the focus of hotly-contested debate.
+The status of displacement operations that specifically target heads has been the focus of hotly-contested debate.
 While some authors have highlighted formal similarities with phrasal movement (i.a.
-Koopman 1984, Travis 1984, Baker 1988, Lema and Rivero 1990, Rizzi 1990, Koopman and Szabolcsi 2000, Matushansky 2006, Vicente 2007, Harizanov and Gribanova, to appear, Preminger, to appear), others have argued that at least some cases of head displacement are not the result of the same type of process as phrasal movement (i.a.
-Chomsky 2001, Hale and Keyser 2002, Harley 2004, Platzack 2013, Barrie 2017, Harizanov and Gribanova, to appear).
+Koopman 1984, Travis 1984, Baker 1988, Lema and Rivero 1990, Rizzi 1990, Koopman and Szabolcsi 2000, Matushansky 2006, Vicente 2007, Roberts 2010, Harizanov and Gribanova 2018, Preminger 2019), others have argued that at least some cases of head displacement are not the result of the same type of process as phrasal movement (i.a.
+Chomsky 2001, Hale and Keyser 2002, Harley 2004, Platzack 2013, Barrie 2017, Harizanov and Gribanova 2018).
 A related question is whether the crosslinguistic variety in the typology of head displacements points to a unified account or a division of labor into separate processes.
-A specific version of the latter hypothesis is that, while upward displacement is Head Movement, a syntactic process, downward displacement is postsyntactic (PF) Merger or Lowering (Halle and Marantz 1993:132-138, Bobaljik 1995:57- 109, and Embick and Noyer 2001, based on ideas in Lasnik 1981 and Marantz 1984).
+A specific version of the latter hypothesis is that, while upward displacement is syntactic Head Movement, downward displacement is postsyntactic (PF) Merger or Lowering (Halle and Marantz 1993:132-138, Bobaljik 1995:57-109, and Embick and Noyer 2001, based on ideas in Lasnik 1981 and Marantz 1984).
 This separation, in turn, allows the assimilation of Head Movement to phrasal movement, at least in the sense that the resulting theory is one in which syntactic displacement is always upward.

 We propose that upward and downward head displacement are the surface manifestaions of a single syntactic operation of Generalized Head Movement (GenHM) that is distinct from phrasal movement (Move or Internal Merge).
-A unification of the different types of head displacement has precedents in the theory of Minimalist Grammars (Stabler 2001), and in Harizanov and Gribanova, to appear, and is one of the defining features of Mirror Theory (Brody 2000, Adger, Harbour, and Watkins 2009, Svenonius 2016).
+This unification has precedents in the theory of Minimalist Grammars (Stabler 2001), and in Harizanov and Gribanova 2018, and is one of the defining features of Mirror Theory (Brody 2000, Adger, Harbour, and Watkins 2009, Svenonius 2016).
 However, our specific implementation, as laid out in section 2, is different from those works, and is based on the idea that head displacement involves manipulation of specific parts of the feature content of syntactic heads.
 In this specific sense, head displacement in this analysis has commonalities with agreement, and has its precedents in Stabler 2001, Hale and Keyser 2002, Harley 2004, and Barrie 2017.

 We provide several arguments for the unification of upward and downward head displacement proposed here.
-First, we argue in section 3 that the two types of head displacement have the same syntactic properties: they are both cyclic and yield Mirror Principle effects, they both feed upward head displacement, and they are both blocked in the same configurations.
+First, we argue in section 3 that the two types of head displacement have the same syntactic properties: they are both cyclic and yield Mirror Principle effects, feed upward head displacement, and are blocked in the same configurations.
 Second, we study the interaction between head displacement and other syntactic operations, concentrating on those that have been claimed to argue for dissociating upward and downward head displacement.
-In developing an analysis of these interactions in section 4, we argue that claimed differences between upward and downward head displacement are either spurious or follow directly from our account.
+Our specific focus is do-support, and we argue in section 4 that claimed differences between upward and downward head displacement in this domain are either spurious or follow directly from our account.

-GenHM unifies upward and downward head displacement by generating identical copies of the resulting complex head in the two positions related by the operation.
-Postsyntacitc principles determine that either the higher or lower copy of the complex head is pronounced, yielding upward or downward displacement, respectively.
-This predicts that head displacement can in some cases result in multiple overt copies of the same complex head.
-Section 5 provides a final argument for GenHM based on predicate clefts crosslinguistically, in which, we claim, verb doubling involves fronting of a fully inflected verb copy, not a bare verb, as in previous accounts.
+GenHM unifies upward and downward head displacement by generating a single complex head associated with all terminal nodes related by the operation.
+Postsyntactic principles determine in which syntactic position the complex head is pronounced, yielding upward or downward displacement.
+This predicts that head displacement can in some cases result in multiple overt occurrences of the same complex head.
+Section 5 provides a final argument for GenHM based on V(P) fronting crosslinguistically, in which, we claim, verb doubling involves fronting of a fully inflected verb, not a bare verb, as in previous accounts.